SamsonStannus/samsonstannus.github.io/posts/nuances-of-orthogonal-ab-testing.md

 tag: 'a/b testing'
 ---

 Every team I've worked on has, at one point or another, needed some A/B testing functionality.
-But as buckets become limited there's always a lot of pressure to switch to Orthogonal A/B test groups is always proposed.
+But as buckets become limited there's always a lot of pressure to start using Orthogonal A/B test groups.

 While there is a place for Orthogonal A/B testing, I'd caution people from immediately thinking they've found endless buckets to use.
 I hope by outlining some gotchas of Orthogonal A/B testing you can make more informed decisions about when to stick with a single layer of A/B groups, and when it is in fact time to deploy overlapping experiments.

 ## What even is "Orthogonal" A/B Testing?

-You may know this style of experimenting as "Overlapping Test Splits" as well.
+You may know this style of experimenting as "Overlapping Test Splits".
 The idea is pretty straight forward.
 For a single layer of A/B testing you randomize users into different buckets.
-So, if you just use a different seed for each layer of A/B tests, the users in each layer should have a uniformly random chance of falling into any other layer of A/B tests.
-This allows you to run multiple experiments per user, and still have that gold standard for analyzing causality for each layer.
+So, if you just use a different seed for each layer of A/B tests then the users in each layer should have a uniformly random chance of falling into any other layer of A/B tests.
+This allows you to run multiple experiments per user, and still have that gold standard of analyzing causality for your treatments in each layer.

 To run orthogonal A/B tests you _only_ need to make sure each experiment layer is statistically independent (I mean that's why it's called _orthogonal_ after all).
 That being said, making sure everything is independent is much easier said than done.